extratone/pith/notes/DITHER.md

-DITHER
+# DITHER

+`blimp`

 Dither?

 Dither

 Dither!

 No!
 We cannot dither!

 Scramble!
 Anything to get down!
 ANYTHING!

 Foam off your lip righteous words they are many

-Make as much of a fuss as you can! that's what dad taught me
+Make as much of a fuss as you can!

+that's what dad taught me

 A man is only his Fuss

 his legend, this made

-Oh, *me!*
+Oh, _me!_

-Joke, *me!*
+Joke, _me!_

 always will be in the pissant cacophony

 Not afraid enough to succeed

 not hungry enough to ask for food in the street

-Sky streets but left to lie and reap my portion
+Sky streets but left to lie and reap

+my portion

-*give give give and take*
+_give give give and take_

-*Der Kirschbaum sieht Kinder weg* monocoqung thoughts lay when ya nail its peel array shuffled to paste
+_Der Kirschbaum sieht Kinder weg_

+monocoqung thoughts lay when ya nail its peel array

+shuffled

+         to

+             paste

 & a rodent rid along

 stamped the caste too many times to

 Damn.

 Why the fuck'd you let paternal poison in?

 Damn.

 Why the FUCKve'you gantried the lot to every girl in sovereignty?

-Empty eyes, *SINK!*
+Empty eyes, _SINK!_

 Filthying wasted compressorghouls

 redistributed prickles

 hair & skin

 I can't swim over it anymore

-Fuck, you wear me out, you know? a hastened etherslip here and there barely recalled to witness pool again
+Fuck, you wear me out, you know?

-Tags:
-  blimp
+a hastened etherslip here and there

+barely recalled to witness pool again